hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 ### Estimation of false discovery rate

 Each peak is considered an independent test.
 Therefore, when we encounter thousands of significant peaks detected in a sample, we have a multiple testing problem.
 In MACSv1.4, the FDR was determined empirically by exchanging the ChIP and control samples.
 However, in MACS2, p-values are now corrected for multiple comparison using the **Benjamini-Hochberg correction**.

+> ### Other peak callers
+> There are many other tools out there that are capable of handling both types of profiles (e.g. narrow, broad); each having specific sub-commands and/or modes to do so.
+As such, it is good to **have some idea about what type of binding profile you are expecting when choosing your peak caller** to run.
+>
+> Some other commonly referenced callers include:
+> * [HOMER](http://homer.ucsd.edu/homer/): a suite of tools for peak calling and motif discovery.
+> * [SPP](https://www.encodeproject.org/software/spp/): an R package, that is implemented in the ENCODE processing pipeline.
+Best for narrow peak calling.
+>    * Uses a sliding window to calculate scores based on fragment counts from up- and downstream flanking windows.
+> * [epic2](https://github.com/biocore-ntnu/epic2): Ideal for broad peak calling (a re-implementation of an older tool called SICER)
+> * [haystack bio](https://github.com/pinellolab/haystack_bio): Epigenetic Variability and Motif Analysis Pipeline

 ## Running MACS2